e-dintz/Ridge_Regression_Visualized/README.md

 <div align="center">
   <img src="chunk4.png" width="300">
 </div>
-In the final chunk, you can run an animation that simulataneously shows how the fit changes when you vary $log\alpha$.
+In the final chunk, you can run an animation that simulataneously shows how the fit changes when you vary log$(\alpha)$.
 It generates 100 frames that are saved to your output directory of choice and that you can stitch together with built-in software like QuickTime player.
 Below is one example of a frame.
 <div align="center">
   <img src="frame76.png" width="500">
 </div>